HamishPayne/CODE-WORDS/Classroom/Week-04/readme.md

 ![](long_form_text.jpg)

 This got me thinking about ways I could use the text for the major project.
 I think it could be interesting to not use words at all and try using spoken word of presenting the text through audio in some way.
 I think if we are looking at this as a new way of 'reading' maybe the visual element can be entirely eliminated creating a new experience of reading altogether.
-I think it could be really interesting to push the traditional preconceptions of what it means to read something, Because we are working in a digital space we have the ability to not limit the text to a single language or format.
+I think it could be really interesting to push the traditional preconceptions of what it means to read something, Because we are working in a digital space we also have the ability to not limit the text to a single language or format.

 ![](ImmersionVR_Reader.gif)
 [ImmersionVR Reader Version 2.0](https://www.youtube.com/watch?v=zS3nDbYyrpA&t=147s&ab_channel=immersionVR)